lukso-network/network-docker-containers/README.md

 # To run in the background, use detached mode with -d flag
 ```

+### Erigon

+An example docker compose file for erigon is provided in [`docker-compose.erigon.yml`](./docker-compose.erigon.yml).
+It only supports erigon execution engine.
+You will need to run an execution engine for your node to work properly.
+This file is provded "as is" and you can reuse it in the main `docker-compose.yml` file if you wish to use erigon client instead of geth.

 ### Useful commands

 Check the status of the containers: